5th AF February 28, 1943

 On May 15, 1944 during "Operation

 Straight Line" the US Army 41st Infantry Division, 163rd Regimental

 Combat Team (RCT) with the 3rd Engineer Special Brigade, 593d Engineer Boat and Shore Regiment (EBSR) landed on the island.
 After two days of bitter fighting and moping up, the US Army prevailed at the cost of 40 KIA and 107 WIA.
 Nearly the entire Japanese force died in the battle: 759 KIA and only 4 POWs were taken

-May 18, 1944 Wakde was declared secured and construction work began on the damaged runway.
+May 18, 1944 Wakde was declared secured and construction work began to repair the airfield.
 Repaired, the airfield was put into use by

 5th Air Force fighters and bombers as a forward operating base.
 Departing from Wakde, the first American reconnaissance mission